-Haul road proposal
+1. Haul road proposal

 The DOE Environmental Management (EM) program and Bechtel Jacobs (BJC) are planning to construct a dedicated haul road that would include several miles of new road construction on the ORR.
 We applaud the responsible DOE and BJC personnel for working to select a route that would minimize impacts to forested lands, wetlands, and sensitive resources.
 However, we note that the preferred route would require several stream crossings, would encroach into forested lands on the flanks of Pine Ridge and in Bear Creek Valley, and would require extensive grading and filling in previously undisturbed areas in order to build a temporary overpass across State Highway 95.
-Also, the proposed road section between Highway 95 and the existing CAPCA Haul Road would bisect the ORNL-managed national Field Research Center for DOE's Natural and

-Accelerated Bioremediation research program, possibly jeopardizing ongoing and planned research in this user facility by altering the hydrologic setting and potentially impeding access for local and guest researchers.
+Also, the proposed road section between Highway 95 and the existing CAPCA Haul Road would bisect the ORNL-managed national Field Research Center for DOE's Natural and Accelerated Bioremediation research program, possibly jeopardizing ongoing and planned research in this user facility by altering the hydrologic setting and potentially impeding access for local and guest researchers.

 We are concerned that DOE apparently intends to bypass normal public scrutiny of this proposal by packaging it as a change to a CERCLA cleanup decision.
 We also question whether the expected benefits for the proposed haul road, which would be used for just three years, truly outweigh its long-term adverse effects to ORR ecosystems and research activities (not to mention the capital costs of the road).
 It appears to us that suitable haul routes already exist on lightly traveled Bear Creek Road or on State Highways 58 and 95, where a diverse variety of truck traffic (frequently including both dump trucks and radioactive shipments) already routinely shares the road with passenger vehicles.
 In a community where DOE and contractor officials have long maintained that it is safe to ship radioactive materials shipments on public highways all over the United States, it is distressing that a major justification for this road is to reduce radiological monitoring of shipments and reduce the potential for accidental contamination of public roads.
+DOE should be demonstrating safe waste transportation on public roads, not communicating through its actions that problems are inevitable if public roads are used for waste transportation.

-AFORR urges DOE to subject this proposal to the full -- and public -- scrutiny of a NEPA environmental assessment, rather than attempting to expedite it through a CERCLA "Explanation of Significant Differences."
+AFORR urges DOE to subject this proposal to the full - and public -- scrutiny of a NEPA environmental assessment, rather than attempting to expedite it through a CERCLA "Explanation of Significant Differences."
 Further, we urge you to choose a waste transportation plan that uses existing roads.

-Fire road system
+2. Fire road system

 AFORR was disappointed not to have learned about this initiative until it was mostly complete.
-It appears to us that the recent widening and overhead clearing on a large number of ORR roads has already effectively fragmented some contiguous forest habitats that we considered to be among the valuable conservation assets of the ORR.
+It appears to us that the ongoing effort to widen a large number of ORR roads (including clearing of vegetation overhanging those roads) has already effectively fragmented some contiguous forest habitats that we considered to be among the valuable conservation assets of the ORR.